Academic Suspension from MSU in University Studies

 - Complete the Suspension Appeals Cover Sheet, which is found at link above.
 Please note: "GID" means your MSU Student ID.

 - Review, gather, and complete all required paperwork and documentation listed on the second page of the Suspension Appeals Cover Sheet.
-The Provost's website offers detailed information about each portion of the appeal packet.
 Your Assistant Dean can also help if you have questions about the required documentation:

 - Statement of Academic Purpose